-I loved visiting Bainbridge Vineyards during my day trip to Bainbridge, as they’re set in the vineyards without covered outdoor seating and heaters.
+I loved visiting Bainbridge Vineyards, as they’re set in vineyards without covered outdoor seating and heaters and are one of the best places to see on Bainbridge Island.
 You can grab four samples inside and enjoy trying them at your seat.
-They’re open from on Thursday-Sunday from 12pm to 5pm.
+They’re open from Thursday-Sunday from 12 pm to 5 pm.

 Other Bainbridge Island wineries I recommend visiting include:

 Don’t feel like looking for things to do on Bainbridge Island without a car?
 You can book a spot on a tour instead to have someone help you with getting around Bainbridge Island.

 - Bloedel Reserve tour – You’ll have a private guide on this three-hour tour that starts at Fay Bainbridge State Park and then takes you to the beautiful Bloedel Reserve.

 - Wine and history tour – If you want to learn about the island’s history and sample local wine, this tour is one of the best things to do on Bainbridge Island.

 Bainbridge Island Itinerary (With and Without a Car)

 I’ve listed two suggested itineraries for you to follow – one for taking a Bainbridge Island trip on foot and the other involving a car for your Bainbridge Island visit.
 They both include plenty of fun things to do in Bainbridge Island and some of the best things to do in the Pacific Northwest.

 Day Trip to Bainbridge Island Without a Car